M-Helmy/m-helmy.github.io/resume.md

 - Accomplished communicator skilled in building and strengthening relationships with cross-functional teams and meeting tough deadlines.
 - Sharp and adaptive; able to quickly learn and master new concepts, procedures, and technologies.

-• Technically sophisticated offering hands-on experience in software engineering, data engineering and systems analysis.

-- Expertly translate functional and technical requirements into elegant solutions that address complex business challenges.
-- Solid knowledge of project lifecycle , which included all phases of system and software development.
-- Competent trouble-shooter continually focused on identifying, isolating, and resolving technical issues with cost effective solutions.
-- Accomplished communicator skilled in building and strengthening relationships with cross functional teams and meeting tough deadlines.
-- Sharp and adaptive; able to quickly learn and master new concepts, procedures, and technologies.

 For more info contact me here / website: https://m-helmy.github.io/contact

 ***Core Technologies***<br/>
 **Environments:**<br/>